holyfailer/Assigment1_Sigurd/README.md

 They are then displayed to the console.

-There is a test file can can be run.
+There is two test files can can be run, one for the Hero class and one for HeroAttribute class.
 They all pass.
 All method have been tested except for getters and constructors.